Hindi Listening Practice – Some Online Resources

 Compiled by Columbia University, you'll find high-quality, unscripted videos of native speakers talking about various themes in various contexts.
 There are also vocabulary lists available to download to accompany each video.

-Hindi Films and Shows on YouTube
+Hindi Shows & Films on YouTube

 There's no better source than YouTube for a vast amount of authentic listening material.
 As glossaries aren't provided, content in Hindi you watch on YouTube is usually most appropriate for upper-intermediate to advanced students.
 Some videos, however, do include English subtitles, though the quality of the subtitles can be very hit-or-miss!